Charlweed/gimp_comfyui/README.md

 The installer.py script is in the root of this project directory.
 It is best launched from the command line, and has "optional" options: "--gimp_scripts_dir" "--stable_diffusion_data_dir" and "--comfyui_custom_nodes_dir".
 If you do not use these options, the installer will try to open a TK directory chooser.
-Failing that, the installer will prompt you type in both values.
-If you don't launch the installer from the command line, and your python cannot access TK, the installer will seem to silently fail.
+Failing that, the installer will prompt you type in both values. **If you don't launch the installer from the command line, and your python cannot access TK, the installer will seem to silently fail**.

 For Gimp 2.99, the plug-ins is folders are platform-dependent, for example:
 `~/AppData/Roaming/Gimp/2.99/plug-ins/Gimp-comfyui` or `~/.config/Gimp/2.99/plug-ins/Gimp-comfyui`.
 For ComfyUI, the